-Objective A - Making community assets, organisations and the social fabric in the CLLD area more Activity 1: Provision of new, and the promotion and expansion of existing small-scale community hub facilities (including neighbourhood hubs that engage with beneficiaries through phone or online chat facilities) to support small and medium enterprises (including social enterprises). entrepreneurial (ERDF) Activity 2: Promotion of entrepreneurship and self- employment (including small grants to entrepreneurs).
+Objective A - Making community assets, organisations and the social fabric in the CLLD area more entrepreneurial (ERDF) Activity 2: Promotion of entrepreneurship and self- employment (including small grants to entrepreneurs).
 Objective B - Strengthening the business community in the CLLD area (ERDF) Activity 3: Tailored business support activities including: mentoring, coaching, information, advice and guidance (on general business running skills and also on e.g. digital opportunities, insurance, supply chains and communications), small grants to existing and start-up businesses as well as creating and supporting trading and networking opportunities.